Guide to routing to your Bitwarden Server via nginx reverse proxy

 A reverse proxy is an application that sits between end-users and the servers and services that they wish to access.
 There are many reason a user may wish to implement a reverse proxy, which can be read about here:

-In particular, many users implement reverse proxies so that only a single endpoint is exposed to the internet.
+In particular, many users implement reverse proxies to host multiple services on a single IP address, and so that only a single endpoint is exposed to the internet as a result, allowing for a high level of control on this single endpoint.

 General Overview